|

 That changed, however, in

 early February 1862.
-In a battle fought on 7 and 8 February, a combined operation of a Union Army division under Major General
+In a battle fought February 7-8, a combined operation of a Union Army division under Major General

 Ambrose E. Burnside and a naval flotilla under Flag Officer Louis M. Goldsborough captured Roanoke Island, a position in Croatan Sound that had previously shielded the sounds from Federal